 At one time Rocco Fazzolari had bit parts in low-budget New York City crime movies.
 Little did people know that for a long time he starred in his own real-life version.
 Yesterday, on September 26, Fazzolari, former president of United Industrial and Service Employees Union Local 122, pleaded guilty in Manhattan federal court to three counts of embezzlement related to his theft of a combined more than $1.3 million in funds from the East Meadow (Long Island), N.Y.-based union and a related benefit plan.
 Under the terms of the plea agreement, he will forfeit $941,828, pay additional restitution, and refrain from engaging in union-related activity for 13 years.
 The plea follows a joint investigation by the U.S. Labor Department’s Office of Labor-Management Standards, Office of Inspector General and Employee Benefits Security Administration.

 United Industrial and Service Employees Local 122 is a modest-sized independent union.
 According to tax filings for the … Read More ➡

-On July 14, Devon Madray, president of Security, Police and Fire Professionals of America (SPFPA) Local 119, was indicted in U.S. District Court for the Eastern District of Michigan for embezzling around $20,000 in funds from the Roseville, Mich.
-(Macomb County)-based union.
-The charge follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On September 12, Dana Roush, former president of American Postal Workers Union Local 403, was charged in U.S. District Court for the District of South Carolina with one count of embezzlement in the amount of $10,089 from the Spartanburg union.
+The charge follows an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡